-Just before the Battle of White Plains the British had pushed the Continental Army off of the coast of Manhattan.
-Howe cautiously moved his army into place and instead of attacking a devastated and ill-equipped Continental Army quickly, he paralleled George Washington.
+Just before the Battle of White Plains, the British had pushed the Continental Army off of the coast of Manhattan.
+Howe cautiously moved his army into place, and instead of attacking a devastated and ill-equipped Continental Army quickly, he paralleled George Washington.

 Howe then moved his army northward to a village called Scarsdale.
-Here his reconnaissance revealed that Washington's army was nearby protecting his right flank.
+Here, his reconnaissance revealed that Washington's army was nearby, protecting his right flank.
 Howe wasted no time and engaged the Continental Army.

 General George Washington's Preparations

-Although the victory held Washington's overextended line it had little effect on Howe.
+Although the victory held Washington's overextended line, it had little effect on Howe.
 Howe marched further north to expose Washington's line.
 The two armies skirmished around the Scarsdale area for a few days until Washington moved his army to the White Plains.

 Battle of White Plains Begins

-The commander of the British column was Sir Henry Clinton and the commander of the Hessian column was General von Heister.
+The commander of the British column was Sir Henry Clinton, and the commander of the Hessian column was General von Heister.
 Washington then ordered General Joseph Spencer and about 1,500 men to try to halt the two British columns.
-Spencer's men fought well, but were simply outclassed by a much more experienced and well-trained army.
+Spencer's men fought well but were simply outclassed by a much more experienced and well-trained army.

-However, the similarities would stop there when Colonel Rahl took position on General Alexander McDougall's left flank and assaulted it.
+However, the similarities would stop there when Colonel Rahl took a position on General Alexander McDougall's left flank and assaulted it.
 McDougall's left flank was exposed and was held by the inexperienced militia.

 Many companies formed and were able to repel the attacking British and Hessian columns for a short period.
-However, the British were just too much and the remnants of the Delaware regiment withdrew.
+However, the British were just too much, and the remnants of the Delaware regiment withdrew.

 Howe commanded his troops to stop upon reaching Chatterton's hill.
 He now commanded the high ground, yet once again was unable to crush the ragtag colonials.
-Howe planned on attacking Washington again on October 31st, but was unable to do so due to the weather.
+Howe planned on attacking Washington again on October 31st but was unable to do so due to the weather.

 Battle of White Plains Outcome and Casualties

 He needed a victory to boost morale and secure his spot as Commander-in-chief of the Continental Army.
 That victory came shortly after his defeat.
-The Battle of Trenton and the Battle of Princeton would be considered on of Washington's finest moments as General.
+The Battle of Trenton and the Battle of Princeton would be considered one of Washington's finest moments as General.